AnhTuKaZe/License-WinRAR/README.md

 # WinRAR

+WinRAR at a glance
-Compress, Encrypt, Package and Backup with only one utility WinRAR Features
+WinRAR Features
 WinRAR is a powerful compression tool with many integrated additional functions to help you organize your compressed archives.
 WinRAR puts you ahead of the crowd when it comes to compression.
 By consistently creating smaller archives, WinRAR is often faster than the competition.
 This will save you disk space, transmission costs AND valuable working time as well.